Huotes/CommitMaker/README.md

 Chuck Norris can set ants on fire with a magnifying glass.
 At night.

 How does a Programmer COok food ?
 In O(1)

+Programmer (noun.): A machine that turns coffee into code